-Last but not least: The story of the CNMI's newest consultant - that retired Marine Corps pilot who was brought in to clean up Garapan - is a perfect example of how to do things wrong.
-According the 4/25 story in the Variety the consultant proposed plans at his first meeting with the local anti-prosti-tution task force that were possibly unconstitutional, which led an anonymous government official to opine that, though hired on a two month contract, the consultant may not be qualified to solve the island's problems.
+The story of the CNMI's newest consultant - that retired Marine Corps pilot who was brought in to clean up Garapan - is a perfect example of how to do things wrong.
+According the 4/25 story in the Variety the consultant proposed plans at his first meeting with the local anti-prostitution taks force that were possibly unconstitutional, which led an anonymous government official to opine that, though hired on a two month contract, the consultant may not be qualified to solve the island's problems.

 The first mistake was the apparent belief that a single person, brought in from the outside, could solve a problem that entire agencies in the CNMI have been unable to resolve.
-The second mistake was in the hiring process - this consultant apparently was brought in on a sole source contract, without either a competitive bid or valid review of his credentials.
-The third mistake was the consultant's - voicing opinions without, apparently, taking the time to check out local attitudes, beliefs, customs.
+The second mistake was in the hiring process - he apparently was brought in on a sole source contract, without a competitive bid or valid review of his credentials.
+The third mistake was the consultant's - voicing opinions without, apparently, taking the time to check out local attitudes, beliefs, uustoms.

 The fourth was rejecting out of hand what, at least on the surface, sounded like some rather creative and ingenious approaches to the problem.
 The consultant had proposed disconnecting the cell phones used by suspected pimps and prostitutes to limit their ability to communicate.
-He proposed establishment of a Commonwealth Bureau of Investigation, and the establishment of night court, so arrests could be processed more promptly.
+He proposed establishement of a Commonwealth Bureau of Investigation, and the establishment of night court, so arrests could be processed more promptly.

 Perhaps we're not getting the full story, but none of those sound all that far-fetched, particularly if they're viewed with a little imagination.
 For example, if the cell phones can't be confiscated, perhaps their channels could be jammed?
 If not a separate Bureau of Investigation, perhaps a strengthening of an existing division in the Department of Public Safety?
-A night court as a division of the Superior Court, just as are Traffic Court and Family Court?
+A night court as a division of the Superior Court, just as Traffic Court, or the Domestic Court are?

-There's a sense of awe and admiration in finding a single incident that so perfectly typifies what not to do in dealing with the hiring of consultants.
+There's a sense of awe, admiration, satisfaction in finding a single incident that so perfectly typifies what not to do in dealing with the hiring of consultants.